Companies and website operators are tracking (tacking) our activities on the Internet.

 Because one Using a proxy server can be very risky, Proxy server and its operators can not only recognize all the contents of it (even SSL encrypted websites can be decrypted without transparency for the users) but also create and save extensive statistics and records of all user activities!
 It is also possible to deliberately manipulate data received or sent!
 So if you can not trust the provider of the proxy service to 101% then you should never do this!

-And indeed, it also brings benefits in daily use on multiple devices.
-Sure, you just do not have to worry about it, either on the PC or on the smartphone and it reduces the likelihood of being tracked by these "trackers".
+In fact, it also has advantages in daily use on multiple devices.
+Sure, you just don't have to worry about it, neither on the PC nor on the smartphone and it reduces the likelihood of being tracked by these “trackers”.

 The problem I have with VPNProvider Tracking Blocker is see: